 Personal/Relational: Who are you?

 The second question addresses matters of interpersonal relationship and trust.
 Who are you?
 Who am I?
 Who are we in relation to one other?
-What expectations and agendas do others have?
+What expectations and agenda do others have?
 How do these fit with what I want and what I can offer?
 Again, answers to these and related questions must meet team members’ satisfaction.
 To the extent that they do, then mutual regard, candor, and trust develop.

 If these questions remain unanswered, then the undercurrent here affecting team functioning consists of wariness, pretense, and doubt.